8 Places Where You Can Sell Stuff Fast When You Really Need the Money

 - Add specific details, but keep it short.
 And, be honest if there any flaws.

 - Research to see what prices your stuff might normally sell for.

 - Batch or lot your items together.
 For example, if you have used children’s clothes and toys, sell those in one lot.

 Fulfillment by Amazon

 This service is intended for sellers with a large inventory, but if you have some unused items, Amazon’s Fulfillment Program is another way to quickly make money from the stuff lying around your house.
 This works by just packing up your goods into a box, listing it and sending it to Amazon.
 Amazon will pick up the box up store it until it sells.
 When it does, Amazon will ship the item out.
 Since Amazon is a juggernaut, your item can easily and quickly get discovered by a massive audience.
 Just make sure that it’s listed at a competitive price and is an item that is in-demand.

 The downside with Amazon is that the company is going to take a cut, so if you’re selling a cheaper item, like a $5 DVD, it may not be worth it.

-If you are concerned with safety (as you might be with Craigslist) or with packing your items (which might happen with Amazon), you can just sell your extra stuff to people you know, at least somewhat.
-You can list your stuff on Facebook for free and, hopefully, receive a response in a just a couple of hours.
+If you are concerned with safety (as you might be with Craigslist) or with packing your items (which might happen with Amazon), you can just sell your extra stuff to people you already know.
+You can list your stuff on Facebook for free and, hopefully, receive a response in just a couple of hours.
 Since your network includes people in your neck of the woods, the transaction can go down quickly.
 If you have something perfect for a specific group, you might post the item on a relevant group’s page.

 Besides Facebook, you can also sell stuff on Instagram.
 Just snap a picture and add a brief description.
 You can even collect payment through PayPal, in order to sell our items to a wider customer base.

 If social media isn’t looking promising, download several different apps where you can sell your used items to local buyers.

 Host a "raid my closet'' party